Mac security 101: How secure are Macs, really?

 How can I protect Macs in my environment?

-Most of the same security basics essential to safeguarding Windows PCs also come into play when protecting Macs.
-Maintaining security best practices is critical regardless of what type of device you’re using.
+Most of the same security basics essential to safeguarding Windows devices also come into play when protecting Macs.
+Maintaining security best practices is critical regardless of what type of device your users rely on.

 Require strong passwords